top of page

 The term “force multiplier” comes from military strategy.
 It means an element that increases the effectiveness of a unit without increasing its size.

-An execution partner adds leverage by:
+A fractional executive adds leverage by:

 • Bridging context between teams, timelines, and tools